 Exercise.

-Building good habits—especially these—can be hard, so it’s tempting to assume that those who do it must have a common personality type or something else, but they don’t: They’re not necessarily Type A, ambitious, or goal-oriented.
+Building good habits that stick, and that you do all the time—especially these—is often seen as “hard”, so it’s tempting to assume that those who do it must have a common personality type or something else, but they don’t: They’re not necessarily Type A, ambitious, or goal-oriented.
 They don’t necessarily excel in their career or sports.
 They aren’t necessarily disciplined or organized.
 They don't necessarily follow similar diets.
 They aren’t necessarily highly educated about diabetes or metabolic health.
+They come from dramatically different backgrounds, races, education levels, careers, and so on.

 Despite its self-help-sounding title, the book is an investigation of the science of habit-building, where Clear has studied a variety of different programs dealing with everything from substance addiction to pain management to depression, and a host of diseases and ailments.
 It’s not just about coping; the approach has been effective at building new skills, like mastering a musical instrument or becoming a surgeon.